 Soviet Victory Monument

 The Soviet Victory Monument in Riga is a huge structure situated on the Pardaugava side of the River Daugava.
 Constructed in 1985, it symbolises the victory over Nazism.
 The large column of 5 stars stands 79 metres tall and is surrounded by a group of sculptures, 3 soldiers and a lone female.
 Note the dates on the monument that read 1941–1945.
 These dates represent the years of conflict, often called the Great Patriotic War.
 The 5 stars that crown the columns symbolise the years of fighting.
 Every year on the 9th of May, Soviet veterans and their supporters gather at the Victory Monument.
 This day is, for many, a day of remembrance.
 However, for many others, it is a reminder of the Soviet occupation of Latvia, which lasted until 1991.
 Therefore, the Victory Monument is holding a controversial place in people’s minds.
-Opinions are much divided as to what the future of this monument should be.

 Address: Uzvaras parks